linuxlawson/monthly-planner/README.md

 Of course, you can use it for yourself too, to help keep track of what needs to be done.

-Note: Default extension is .txt so no need to add one.
+Important: Default extension is .txt so no need to add one.

-This is my first attempt using classes in python.
+Note: This is my first attempt using classes in python.
 I'm not sure I got it right but the program works as it should.